informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 - a block that is not supported is called bogus (it can be generated just by faulty nodes within the tendermint security model)

+### Informal Problem statement

+> We put tags to informal problem statements as there is no sequential
+> secification.

+The following requirements are operational in that they describe how things should be done, rather than what should be done.
+However, they do not constitute temporal logic verification conditions.
+For those, see [LCD-DIST-*] below.

+#### **[LCD-IP-STATE]**

+The detector works on a LightStore that contains LightBlocks in one of the state `StateUnverified`, ` StateVerified`, `StateFailed`, or `StateTrusted`.

+#### **[LCD-IP-Q]**

+Whenever the light client verifier performs `VerifyToTarget` with the primary and returns with
+`(lightStore, ResultSuccess)`, the
+ detector should query the secondaries by calling `FetchLightBlock` for height *LightStore.LatestVerified().Height* remotely.
+Then,
+the detector returns the set of all headers $h'$ downloaded from secondaries that satisfy
+ - *h'* is different from *LightStore.LatestVerified()*
+ - *h'* is a (light) fork

+#### **[LCD-IP-PEERSET]**

+Whenever the detector observes misbehavior of a full node from the set of Secondaries it should be replaced by a fresh full node.
+(A full node that has not been primary or secondary before).
+This includes in particular the case where *h'* is different from *LightStore.LatestVerified()* but h' is not a fork.